CEYOC is organised under CEYOC Special Rules (with the highest priority) and under IOF Competition Rules valid for 2023.

 All entered competitors may run in all competitions.
 Women may compete in men’s classes.
-If a Federation is unable to make up full relay teams (even with women running in men’s classes), it may form incomplete teams or mixed teams with runners from other Federations.
+If a team is unable to make up full relay teams (even with women running in men’s classes), it may form incomplete teams or mixed teams with runners from other Federations.

 6. Starting order, start interval, winning times

 The start interval in the Long Distance and Middle Distance competition is 2 minutes and in the Sprint is 1 minute.
 Starting times are drawn randomly.
-Competitors from the same Federation shall not start consecutively.
+Competitors from the same team shall not start consecutively.

 |Class||Sprint||Middle Distance||Long Distance||Relay|

 Long Distance, Middle Distance, and Relay: 1:10.000, Sprint: 1:4.000.
 The same map scale should be used as in EYOC competitions.

 Medals for places 1-3 and diplomas for places 1-6 for all the competitions shall be provided by the Organiser.
 The team having the highest team score shall be awarded with a team prize.
 Representatives of the Organising Federation and the CEOC shall award the prizes.

 The score is calculated as sum of points of three (3) competitions in all classes according to the following rules: